A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Methodology

 \subsection{EEG Temporal Feature Extraction}

-1-D CNN has been widely used in multivariate time series, such as biomedical data, due to its competitive performance, as well as its real-time and low-cost hardware implementation compared to RNN-based methods\cite{1dcnn}.
-We employ a 1-D CNN module to extract temporal dependencies within each electrode, which is operated on time dimension and ensures that the spatial information remains as it is, to construct a graph in the next step.
+We propose a 1-D CNN module to extract temporal dependencies within each channel, operating along the time dimension while preserving spatial information, to facilitate graph construction in the next step.